College is expensive!!

 I’m here to walk you through the process and answer any questions you may have about applying for student loans.
-In this post I’ll simplify things, so you can make your loan choices with confidence.
+In this post, I’ll simplify things so that you can make your loan choices with confidence.

 If you haven’t already applied for FAFSA – read this article.
 It goes over your other options for paying for college, like scholarships and federal grants.

 AKA money you don’t have to pay back.
 Get more information about federal loans right here.